Hiking & Walking

 to Bishop Garrigan High School (top right), where he works.

-In recent years his walking has counted toward a wellness program at the school where he works.
-Mr. Burrow is proud to have earned "gold medal" honors by logging more than 350 miles for each of the past twelve summers.
+For many years years his walking counted toward a wellness program at the school where he works.
+Mr. Burrow is proud to have earned "gold medal" honors by logging more than 350 miles for each of twelve different summers.
+He could have earned more than that, but the program was discontinued.

 While people rarely think of it, the Midwest has some of the finest hiking areas in the country.
 Here are some wonderful hikes within a day's drive from Algona, Iowa: